Privacy Policy

 • Doppler Account Creation.
 We may collect information when you create an account, such as name, email address, a password which we ask you to create and an optional profile photo which you can elect to provide to us through Gravatar, a third-party provider.
 Please note that your profile information may be visible to other Doppler users.

 • Your Communications with Us.
 When you contact us by email; through our branded social media accounts; through our integrated chat providers; or by phone, SMS, or physical mail, we may collect personal information, such as name, username, email address, phone number, mailing address, and the contents of your communication which can include any information you choose to provide.
+We may also record voice or video calls we have with you as part of the sales process.
+We use this call data to improve our services.
+If we intend to record a sales call, we will indicate to you at the outset that the call will be recorded, and unless we are required to record the call, you have the option to not proceed.

 • Surveys.
 We may contact you to participate in surveys.
 If you decide to participate, you may be asked to provide certain information which may include personal information.
+Providing this information is voluntary and will be used for the purposes described to you in this Privacy Notice or for any other purpose that is clearly disclosed to you in connection with the survey.

 • Interactive Features.
 We and others who use our Services may collect personal information that you submit or make available through our interactive features (e.g., messaging and chat features, commenting functionalities, forums, blogs, and social media pages).
 Any information you provide using the public sharing features of the Services (referred to herein as “User Content”) will be considered “public,” unless otherwise required by applicable law, and is not subject to the privacy protections referenced herein.
 Please exercise caution before revealing any information that may identify you in the real world to other users.